emerald73/random-jokers-every-blind/README.md

 ## An Idea by my friend RedWire that I decided to learn how to mod Balatro in order to make.

 Long story short, Balatro is a huge pain in the ass to mod.

+This is a mod for Balamod, and as such it will NOT work with Steamodded